Skip to content

 When we talk about digital advertising, we're referring to the specific online channels and platforms where businesses can purchase and manage ad placements to reach their target audience.

-Here are the primary types:
+Here are the primary digital advertising types:

 1. Search Engine Advertising (SEM)